 This is particularly true if you are a younger, active person.

 Joint replacement has gotten much safer and faster to recover from.
-You may leave the hospital just a couple of days after surgery, but these are serious operations that are not to be undertaken lightly, says orthopedic surgeon Anthony Miniaci, MD.
+You may leave the hospital on the same day or one day after surgery, but these are serious operations that are not to be undertaken lightly, says orthopedic surgeon Anthony Miniaci, MD.

 Joint replacement parts last longer than they used to.
 But they are mechanical and subject to loosening, stiffness, complications and infection.
 These problems may lead to follow-up surgeries down the road.